Beatriz Stix-Brunell

 Beatriz Eugenia Stix-Brunell (born 1993) is an American ballet dancer.
 Her career started with Morphoses when she was 14.
 She joined the Royal Ballet in 2010, was promoted to first soloist in 2016, and retired in 2021.
-She is 5 feet 6.5 inches tall.

 Early life

 Stix-Brunell was born in Miami and raised in New York City.
 Her father works in finance and her mother is an interior designer.
 She started ballet training at age seven at the School of American Ballet.
 She also attended Nightingale Bamford School.
 At age 12, she attended Paris Opera Ballet School.
 Her mother and brother relocated to Paris, while her father visited when possible.
 When Stix-Brunell first arrived, she didn’t speak French, but managed to learn it in three months.
 After a year in Paris, though she was graded first in her class, she returned to New York to train privately and continued to study at Nightingale-Bamford.

 As a National Training Scholar at American Ballet Theatre she danced in Kevin McKenzie's Sleeping Beauty.